-If you intend to use your VET course towards the calculation of the ATAR, the school must submit an estimated mark of your likely performance in the HSC.
-This will only be used in the case of an illness/misadventure appeal.
-Students whose HSC pattern of study makes them eligible to receive an ATAR must sit the trial exam.
+If you intend to use your VET course towards the calculation of the ATAR, the school must submit an estimated mark of your likely performance in the HSC examination.
+The calculation of the mark is a school decision and will include the Trial HSC examination.
+This mark is only used in the event of misadventure.

-Assessment Summary for CPC20211 Certificate II in Construction Pathways
+Assessment summary for CPC20211 Certificate II in Construction Pathways

-Requirements for HSC purposes Dates Work Placement (compulsory for the HSC) 70 hours in total Term 3 2019 and Term 4 2019 Trial HSC exam - Students whose HSC pattern of study makes Term 3 Week 5/6 in HSC Year 2020 them eligible to receive an ATAR must sit the trial HSC exam.
+Requirements for HSC purposes Dates Work Placement (compulsory for the HSC) 70 hours in total Term 4 Week 5 2021(should be completed) Trial HSC exam - Students whose HSC pattern of study makes them eligible to receive an ATAR must sit the trial HSC exam.
+Week 5 and 6, Term 3 2022